Native American Facts For Kids was written for young people learning about the Atakapas for school or home-schooling reports. We encourage students

 Here is one legend about the origin of fire.
 This legend

-was collected from a Chitimacha storyteller, but was common to many tribes of the Gulf Coast.
+was collected from a Chitimacha storyteller, but was common to many tribes of the Gulf Coast region.

 What about Atakapa religion?